AR (aspect ratio)

-The ring inner diameter to wire diameter ratio.
+The inner diameter to wire diameter ratio of a ring.
 ID / WD = AR.
-The values in the equation must be of the same units- either decimal inches or millimeters.
-The number received represents the total number of wire widths that fit inside the ring.
-It also dictates what weaves will and will not work with it.
+The values in the equation must be of the same units, either decimal inches or millimeters.
+The number received represents the total number of wire widths that fit in a ring's inner plane.
+Ring AR determines what weaves will and will not work with it.
 See also: minimum AR, general AR, and structural AR.

-American Wire Gauge.
-A system of use to identify the approximate wire size of mostly non-ferrous metals.
+American Wire Gauge (see also SWG).
+A system used to identify the approximate wire size of mostly non-ferrous metals.

-Appearing in Captive / Orbital weaves, rings which are held in place by sets of cage rings.
+Appearing in captive weaves, rings which are held in place by sets of cage rings.
 As a rule, captive rings don't connect to any other rings.
-Exceptions occur with rings that serve a separate purpose, such as the connector rings in sheet expansions of CIR (see SCIRS).
+Exceptions occur with rings that serve a separate purpose, such as the connector rings in sheet expansions of CIR (see SCIRS, CIRS).

-The term used to describe a single segment of a chain weave (or chain within a sheet).
-Often used with weaves that are ideal for captive, orbital, and/or reinforcing purposes.
+A term used to describe a single segment of a chain weave (or chain within a sheet).
+Often used with weaves that are ideal for captive, orbital, and/or reinforcing.

 Flexible material composed of small interlocking metal rings.
-In some cases, chainmail can be made of rings that are made from a material that is not metallic, or a combination of metal and non-metallic rings.
+In some cases, chainmail can be made of rings that are made from a material that is not metallic (e.g. rubber), or a combination of metal and non-metallic rings.

 The product of winding wire on a mandrel.
 Coils, which resemble springs, are cut into rings.